• Skip to primary navigation

 Traditionally, these Chinese New Year cookies were made with pork lard.
 Interestingly, none of the recipes I referenced used lard in their cookies and I, too, decided to forego lard due to health considerations and hassle.

-Moreover, using nut oil enhances the peanut flavour!
+Moreover, using nut oil enhanced the peanut flavour!

 Be careful that you're using the right kind of nut oil.
 Most nut oils in the supermarket are actually nut-scented vegetable oil!
 I only realised this after my Aunt. who has worked in the edible oil industry for decades and was 1 of my testers, told me- when I checked the fine print on my bottle, lo and behold, it was indeed a nut-flavoured oil.